Hungry Healthy Happy

 Instructions

-• Heat the oil in the pan and then add the shallots and garlic.
+• Heat 1 tablespoon Olive oil in the pan and then add 3 Shallots and 2 Garlic clove.
 Gently cook for 3 minutes until softened.

-• Add the all but 100ml of stock and bring to the boil.
+• Add all but 100ml of the 700 ml Chicken stock and bring to the boil.
 Simmer for 15 minutes, stirring every couple of minutes, until the stock has reduced.

-2 tablespoon Creme fraiche, 1 pinch Sea salt and black pepper, 40 g Italian hard cheese
+• Add2 tablespoon Creme fraiche, 1 pinch Sea salt and ground black pepper and 40 g Italian hard cheese, stir and serve.

 • You can use turkey instead of chicken, if you prefer.
 Or even king prawns.